Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

 \subsection{Relationship with Approximation Ratio}

-In this subsection, we present the results of our correlation analysis, which aims to draw conclusions about the relationship between a circuit's Hamiltonian expressibility and its final accuracy in the VQE protocol.
-Section \ref{subsec:noiseless_results} analyses the results obtained in the ideal setting, while Section \ref{subsec:noisy_results} deals with the noisy setting.
-In both scenarios, we begin by reporting the correlation coefficients between the two main expressibility metrics (i.e., Hamiltonian expressibility and Hamiltonian expressibility ratio) and the average normalized approximation ratio for all problem classes.
+In this section, we present the results of our correlation analysis, which aims to draw conclusions about the relationship between a circuit's Hamiltonian expressibility and its final accuracy in the VQE algorithm.
+Section~\ref{subsec:noiseless_results} analyses the results obtained in the ideal setting, while Section~\ref{subsec:noisy_results} deals with the noisy setting.
+In both scenarios, we decided to focus on the Spearman correlation coefficient between Hamiltonian expressibility and the average normalized approximation ratio for all problem classes, because it was the most effective correlation metric.
+The results of the Kendall-Tau correlation are very similar to Spearman, and Pearson proved to be very sensitive to outliers, hence the results of these two coefficients are left in Appendix \ref{app:Pearson_KT}.
+Similarly, we focus on Hamiltonian expressibility and leave the results of Hamiltonian expressibility ratio in Appendix~\ref{app:Ham_Ratio} because it led to similar results.
 Next, we focus on the differences between problems with diagonal versus non-diagonal Hamiltonians, as well as between problems whose ground states are basis states versus those requiring superposition states.
-Finally, we examine the mutual information between both expressibility metrics, defined in Section~\ref{subsec:expressibility}, and solution accuracy.
+Finally, we examine the mutual information between Hamiltonian expressibility and solution accuracy, while that of Hamiltonian expressibility ratio can be found in Appendix \ref{app:Ham_Ratio}.
+The results obtained using Hamiltonian expressibility are also compared with those obtained using two simpler, strictly problem-agnostic metrics: the number of parameters of a circuit and its Parameter Dimension \citep{Haug_2021}.
+The results of this comparison are reported in Appendix \ref{app:N_Params_Param_Dim}.